 If you're looking to keep your business books with a bit more detail, check out our guide to the best accounting software.

 - We've also chosen the best free software for small businesses

 - Want your company or services to be added to this buyer’s guide?
 Please email your request to firstname.lastname@example.org with the URL of the buying guide in the subject line.

 Quicken is a long-established tool for managing personal accounts, and while its reputation was built on a desktop version, it's now available to run as an app on your mobile devices.

 Quicken offers a good range of financial reporting tools.
 These are set around a few different areas, namely budgeting, bills, accounts, and even investments.
 For budgeting, it offers you a chance to input your purchases and income so you can compare them both together to get a better idea of how much you are spending compared to how much you are earning.

 In terms of bills, you can also see which utlities and similar you are constantly paying out to, and see both the amounts to be paid and how much money you have left over.
 For accounting purposes you can even bring your banking and credit card bills together in one place so that you have a very clear idea indeed of how much you're paying out.
 This is especially handy as people easily underestimate how much regular small purchases can add to costs.

 For investments it also offers the ability to track these, whether as part of your savings, investment portfolio, or 401k pension plan.
 This means you have a clear idea of how much your savings and investments are worth, though it's fair to say you shouldn't panic about short-term fluctuations in the stock market.

 Altogether, Quicken brings together your budgeting, banking, and investment reporting into a single dashboard, which you can view from your desktop or even via your cell phone from the mobile app.
-Pricing starts at $29.99 a year for the Deluxe Plan which allows you to set a budget as well as savings goals.

 Financial reporting that can come with advice